sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 The following is required to complete this module:

 - An email address for creating a new Xamarin account and VSTS account
+- A computer with the latest Visual Studio and latest Xamarin tools installed (if following the labs at the Build 2016 conference this will have been installed for you already)

 ---
 <a name="Setup"></a>